-How to Hot Rod File Transfer Performance on Storj DCS
+How to Fine-tune File Transfer Performance on Storj DCS

 Many of the performance benefits of decentralized storage are achieved through distributed, redundant segmentation of files on the network.
 This redundancy and segmentation allows platforms like Storj to implement parallelism in the network for an even greater performance boost.
 In the context of file transfers, parallelism is the concept of uploading or downloading different pieces of a file simultaneously (in parallel).
 As a user, there are ways to optimize these parallel transfers in order to achieve more efficient throughput.